-(D) Applications for approval of institutions and courses must be made to the Human Resources Director or designee not more than thirty (30) days or less than ten (10) days prior to enrollment.

-- (E) Reimbursement for tuition shall be made when the member satisfactorily completes a course and presents an official certificate or its equivalent and an original receipt of payment or original unpaid bill from the institution confirming completion of the approved course to the Human Resources Director or designee.
+- (D) Applications for approval of institutions and courses must be made to the Human Resources Director or designee not less than fourteen (14) days prior to enrollment. - (E) Reimbursement for tuition shall be made when the member satisfactorily completes a course and presents an official certificate or its equivalent and an original receipt of payment or original unpaid bill from the institution confirming completion of the approved course to the Human Resources Director or designee.
 The member must submit this documentation within four (4) weeks of the course completion unless unable to do so through no fault of their own.
-Reimbursement shall be made within sixty (60) days of the date the member complies with the provisions of this subsection. - (F) No reimbursement shall be granted for books, paper, supplies of whatever nature, transportation, meals, or any other expense connected with any course except the cost of tuition and fees required for the course, as outlined in paragraph (E) herein. - (G) Any member participating in the tuition reimbursement program or in the pursuit of a new degree program shall be required to maintain employment with the City for the two (2) years following completion of course work, unless the member receives a Master's Degree or Doctor of Philosophy or Juris Doctor.
+Reimbursement shall be made within sixty (60) days of the date the member complies with the provisions of this subsection. - (F) No reimbursement shall be granted for paper, supplies of whatever nature, transportation, meals, or any other expense connected with any course except the cost of tuition, fees required for the course, and books as outlined in paragraph (E) herein. - (G) The Human Resources Director or designee is responsible for establishing rules, devising forms, and keeping records for the program.